 - Pinch of salt

 - 3/4 cup powdered sugar

-- Preheat oven to 350 degrees F. and line a standard muffin tin with parchment paper liners (parchment paper liners will keep the cupcakes from sticking since there is no butter or oil in them).
+- Preheat oven to 350° F. and line a standard muffin pan with parchment paper liners (parchment paper liners will keep the cupcakes from sticking since there's no butter or oil in them).